ThomasBullock/BirdNerd/README.md

 # BirdNerd
 Photo sharing website for bird watchers.

-## Build To Learn Exercise by Chingu Cohort Redpandas Team 6.
+## A Build To Learn Exercise by Chingu Cohort Redpandas Team 6.

 A modification of this [Pinterest Clone Project](https://www.freecodecamp.com/challenges/build-a-pinterest-clone) for Free Code Camp.